ScriptedAlchemy/webpack-api-docs/CompilationHooks.md

 ### Example

-Here is an example of how to use the `succeedModule` hook in a custom Webpack plugin:
+Here is an example of how to use the `succeed

+Module` hook in a custom Webpack plugin:

 ```javascript
 class MyCustomPlugin {